 There’s a moment when John is playing the piano and his family is gathered around when Lee looks around her in wonder.
 Barbara Stanwyck did a brilliantly subtle job of expressing the thought “What would it have been like to have grown up in a home like this?” in that brief moment.

 Jack’s family includes his level-headed mother Mrs. Sargeant (played by Beulah Bondi, Ma Bailey from It’s a Wonderful Life), doting Aunt Emma, and (comic relief) farm boy, Willy.
 They rush about getting everything perfect for John’s arrival.
-(John explained earlier that he grew up quite humble, but in the past few years, he’s been able to provide well for his family.)
+(John explained earlier that he grew up quite humble, but in the past few years, has been able to provide well for his family.)
 Lee is happily surprised by their lovely farmhouse and friendly demeanor.
 They gather about the piano (John plays some) and sing songs.

 Being the honest man, John admits to his mother that Lee is a thief with no family to go to, not his “special lady.”
 His mother is still sympathetic toward Lee.
 The next morning, they even give Lee a few presents!

 Over the next few days, Aunt Emma sees that Lee and John are falling in love.
 At the barn dance, she beams with happiness as she watches the couple dance and kiss.
 Mrs. Sargeant is worried, so she has a serious (yet gently worded) talk with Lee the night before they leave for NYC.
 She explains exactly how hard John worked to get to where he is at this point in his life.
 Lee says she’d never ruin his life, but admits that she’s in love with her son.

 On the way back, they take a road through Canada, and end up in Niagara Falls.
 They admit their love for each other.
 John tells Lee that she can get away now, if she wants.
 She refuses, because she wants to face up to her sentence.
 John feels guilty, since the jury was about to acquit her (before the holiday recess).